dizzib/xawt/readme.md

 `$1` is the first submatch, `$2` the second, etc.

     # xawt configuration example

+    # freeze Firefox unless it has the focus
+    /- (Mozilla Firefox|Vimperator)$/:
+      in: pkill -SIGCONT firefox
+      out: pkill -SIGSTOP firefox

     # unpause any virtualbox guest immediately on gaining focus
     /^(\w+) \[Paused\] - Oracle VM VirtualBox$/: